After-Shock/Cloudbox-wiki/Plexdrive.md

-1. Get a new Google API "client ID" and "client secret" (see [[How to get a Google Drive API client ID and client secret]]).
+1. Get a new Google API "Client ID" and "Client Secret" (see [[How to get a Google Drive API Client ID and Client Secret]]).

     Note: this will be different from the Rclone one.